Katacc/Iostria/Iostria.md

 - Warlock

 - Wizard
-As an action, Unleash a red stream of light that seems like blood.
+_**Unholy heal**._ As an action, Unleash a red stream of light that seems like blood.
 Drain (lvl) x 1d6 hp from target enemy.
 Any overhealing, you can distribute to one (1) nearby target within 15ft.

 - Blood hunter